 Communities of practice can be important tools to support teacher professional development

 The existence of formal and informal communities of practice and peer networks can be important tools to support ICT in education initiatives and activities.
 Such support mechanisms can be facilitated through the use of ICTs.

 Lessons learned from introducing ICTs in education need to be shared

 As the introduction of ICTs to aid education is often part of a larger change or reform process, it is vital that successful uses of ICTs are promoted and disseminated.

-- There appears to be general consensus from OECD experience as to the most effective pedagogical practices for teachers when using ICTs.
+There appears to be a general consensus from OECD experience as to the most effective pedagogical practices for teachers when using ICTs.

 Applicability to LDC/EFA context